ankuPRK/ankuprk/evimsSimulator/README.md

 The installation instructions for the ESIM simulatorm is [here](https://github.com/uzh-rpg/rpg_esim/wiki/Installation).

 ## Simulating Events from a Video
 This [tutorial](https://github.com/uzh-rpg/rpg_esim/wiki/Simulating-events-from-a-video) shows how to use ESIM to simulate events from a given video.
+Individual frames from the input video (may include motion blur) will be extracted.
+ESIM will use the frames from the input video to simulate events and these simulated events are visualized in the ```dvs_renderer``` node.

 ### Warning
 **This will not work for any video**.
 The video needs to have a sufficiently **high framerate**: the pixel displacement between successive images needs to be small (i.e. a few pixels at most).
 Otherwise, the simulated events will be in poor quality.